Rendering

 Opening the Rendering setup window

-The second group called Animation contains properties used when rendering a camera animation:
+The second group named Animation contains properties used when rendering a camera animation.

 Taking a snapshot